About the Humanities, Social Sciences and Arts Grants

 Research proposals will be judged on:

-- Usage of funds to mitigate disruption to research due to the COVID-19 pandemic and to impact the applicant’s body of scholarship or creative work
+- Usage of funds to impact the applicant’s body of scholarship or creative work

 - Academic, scholarly or creative merit and originality of the applicant’s research or creative work; potential for significant contribution to the field; and anticipated research or creative output and dissemination, including, for example, publications, papers, future grant applications, performance, etc.